Cyrodwd/ElsTheDog-WaterBooster/README.md

 - Water booster
 - Score (max 10,000)
 - Advantage Flasks with callbacks and their own rarity
-- Various anomalies: fast, slow, weak, strong, blah blah blah
+- Dynamic and static anomalies (Thunders, fire tears, etc.)
 - Minimalistic menus

 ## Missing
-- Unique anomalies
-- "Surrender" and "Victory" scenes.
+- Better background for Game Over.
+- Backgrounds for Water Booster Approved, and Water Booster Rejected.
+- Music & sounds.

 This game was created with [Parin](https://github.com/Kapendev/parin).